 Some benefits make it worth having multiple cards with multiple fees.
 For example, many hotel cards come with some sort of a free night every year that you keep the card.
 So if you and your partner each have the card, you can get a cheap weekend away at a nice hotel every year.

-These are some of my favorite hotel credit cards that come with a yearly free night:
+These are some of my favorite hotel credit cards that come with a yearly reward night:

 - The World Of Hyatt Credit Card